stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

                        NaN  at index/indices        85241

 The transformation ``NanTestTrans`` is imported from ``psyclone.psyir.transformations``.
+You can use the template ``nan_all_trans.py`` for your script, and ``Makefile.nan_all`` for the makefile to use.

 This example by itself will not print any message (since there is no invalid floating point number), so you have to use ``PSYDATA_VERBOSE`` and set it to 1 or 2 to see that tests are actually happening.
 Alternatively, the file ``prop_perturbation_kernel_mod.f90`` contains code that you can uncomment that will introduce a NAN into the result field.
+Search for the comment

+    !
+FOR NAN VERIFICATION:

+in this file and uncomment the indicated lines.
+Then recompile and run your application.